bec-archer/SR80-Manuals/user-manual.md

 - **New customers** created offline get merged with any existing record automatically if the phone number already exists — the app figures it out and rewires the new job to the real customer without you lifting a finger.
 - **Live updates** from other devices come back online — the job board, work queue, and any open detail view refetch fresh data a few seconds after reconnect to catch anything that happened during the outage.
 You don't need to pull to refresh.

 If someone else made changes to the same item on a different device while you were offline, the app figures it out automatically.
-It compares what you changed against what the other device changed — if you edited different fields (e.g., you marked it Done while Maria added a note), both changes go through.
+It compares what you changed against what the other device changed — if you edited different fields (e.g., you marked it Done while the front counter staff added a note), both changes go through.
 If you both changed the same thing, the most recent change wins.
 You don't need to do anything — it just works.

 If something goes wrong during sync (rare), Bec can see it in **Admin Settings → Sync Status**.
 The dashboard shows which changes are pending, which failed, and why.
 From there you can retry failed items, force a sync, or clear the queue entirely if needed.